piyusharorawork/via/README.md

 ## TODO

 - Remove audio from video (context menu)
-- Resize video (video url , resolution)
+- Resize video (video url , resolution) command
 - Extract clip from video for a range of frames
 - Moment Testing
 - Extract image with resolution